 - 99.7% fall within 3 SDs

-Applied to the S&P 500, which has a historical annual standard deviation of roughly 15–17%: in any given year, about 68% of annual returns would be expected to fall within one SD of the long-run average return.
-Extreme years — crashes or booms — correspond to returns that are 2 or 3 SDs away from the mean.
+Apply this to the S&P 500, which has a historical annual standard deviation of roughly 15-17%: in any given year, about 68% of annual returns should fall within one SD of the long-run average.
+Extreme years, crashes or booms, correspond to returns that sit 2 or 3 SDs away from the mean.

 Z-Scores

-A z-score converts any individual value into a standard deviation count — it tells you how many SDs above or below the mean a particular value sits.
-The formula is: z = (value − mean) ÷ SD.
-A z-score of 2.0 means the value is 2 standard deviations above average, which puts it in roughly the top 2.3% of a normal distribution.
-Use the Z-Score Calculator to compute this instantly for any dataset.
+A z-score converts an individual value into a standard deviation count, telling you how many SDs above or below the mean that value sits.
+The formula: z = (value − mean) ÷ SD.
+A z-score of 2.0 puts a value 2 standard deviations above average, roughly the top 2.3% of a normal distribution.
+The Z-Score Calculator computes this instantly for any dataset.

 What Makes an SD "Large" or "Small"?

-There is no universal threshold.
-Standard deviation must always be interpreted relative to the mean and the context.
-A useful dimensionless measure is the coefficient of variation (CV = SD ÷ mean × 100%).
-A CV of 10% indicates low variability; a CV of 50% indicates high variability.
+No universal threshold exists here.
+You have to read standard deviation relative to the mean and the context.
+The coefficient of variation (CV = SD ÷ mean × 100%) gives you a dimensionless way to compare.
+A CV of 10% signals low variability; a CV of 50% signals high variability.
 This lets you compare spread across datasets measured in different units or at different scales.

 When Standard Deviation Can Mislead

 - Outliers inflate it.
-Because deviations are squared, a single extreme value can dominate the result.
-One value of 1,000 in a dataset of mostly single-digit numbers will push the SD dramatically upward.
+Because deviations get squared, one extreme value can dominate the result.
+A single 1,000 in a dataset of mostly single-digit numbers pushes the SD dramatically upward.

-- Skewed distributions.
-Income, wealth, and property prices are right-skewed.
-The mean and SD describe these distributions poorly; the median and interquartile range are more informative.
+- Skewed distributions cause trouble.
+Income, wealth, and property prices run right-skewed.
+Mean and SD describe these poorly; median and interquartile range tell you more.

-- Non-normal data.
+- Non-normal data breaks the rule.
 The 68-95-99.7 rule only applies to normally distributed data.
-Applying it to other distributions produces incorrect probability estimates.
+Apply it elsewhere and you get incorrect probability estimates.

-- Small samples.
-With fewer than 30 observations, the sample SD is itself an unreliable estimate of the population SD.
+- Small samples add noise.
+With fewer than 30 observations, sample SD is itself an unreliable estimate of the population SD.

-When your data is skewed or contains outliers, always report the median and range alongside mean and SD, or instead of them.
+When your data is skewed or carries outliers, report the median and range alongside mean and SD, or in place of them.

 Quick Reference: The Formula

-Where xᵢ is each individual value, μ (or x̄) is the mean, and N is the count of values.
-The Standard Deviation Calculator applies this formula to any dataset you paste in, returning both population and sample SD simultaneously.
+Here xᵢ is each individual value, μ (or x̄) is the mean, and N is the count of values.
+The Standard Deviation Calculator applies this formula to any dataset you paste in and returns both population and sample SD at once.